 Brisbane Airport leads the way for airports and aviation in sustainability, with a long history achievements and initiatives to offset our footprint and protect our natural environment.

-- BAC has committed to reduce scope 1 and scope 2 carbon emissions by 50 per cent by 2030 and to achieve scope 3 emissions targets of 10% Sustainable Aviation Fuel by 2030.
+BAC has accelerated scope 1 and scope 2 carbon emissions targets to achieve net zero by 2025 and to achieve scope 3 emissions targets of 10% Sustainable Aviation Fuel by 2030.

-- In 2010 Brisbane Airport established more than 285 hectares of protected biodiversity zones, which is more than 10% of the airport’s landmass.
+- In 2010 Brisbane Airport established more than 285 hectares of protected biodiversity zones, which is more than 10% of the airport’s landmass

-- The zone provides a protected habitat for the locally significant Lewin's Rail and Eastern Grass Owl.
+- Importantly, our biodiversity zone provides a protected habitat for the locally significant Lewin's Rail and Eastern Grass Owl.